 All applications will be reviewed as received with selected applicants invited for an interview.
-All applicants will be notified of the CHS’s decision.

 No. We welcome applications from students with varied interests and backgrounds.
 In your cover letter, please be sure to outline coursework and experience that is relevant.

 Yes.
 This internship program is open to international students.

 No. Although CHS will act as your host institution, we cannot sponsor your visa.
 If you are an international student interested in applying for this internship, please confirm with your college or university immigration advisor that you are eligible for a work authorization.

 No. CHS does not accept late applications; there are no exceptions.

 No. If you are accepted into the internship program, it is your responsibility to arrange your own housing and accommodations.